Bathalapalli-SaiRangaPavan/Project2-Microservices-Deployment-using-Docker/README.md

 ##### Whenever you click on shoes, offers, cart, or wishlist, you are not able to access the particular microservices.

-##### Step 4.2 -  Create a Dockerfile for zuul-api-gateway, build & run as a container
+##### Step 4.2 -  Create a Dockerfile for zuul-api-gateway, build the Dockerfile, and run it as a container

 ```